Weblink to exam specification

 Units studied and a brief description of their content

-Pupils will work on a four topics which cover a variety of skills and techniques.
-Throughout the two years pupils will develop an :
+Students will work on a four topics which cover a variety of skills and techniques.
+Throughout the two years students will develop an :

 - Understanding of what algorithms are, what they are used for and how they work; ability to interpret, amend and create algorithms.